The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • carry oxygen and carbon dioxide throughout the body;

-• unite all types of tissues, prevent organs from internal damage.
+• unite all types of tissues, protect organs from internal damage.

 • loose fibrous unformed;

-The connection of the bones of the chest is carried out fibrous tissue from the first group.
-It has a loose texture that accompanies blood vessels, nerve endings.
-It fences off the internal organs from each other in the cavity of the chest and abdomen.
+The connection of the chest bones is carried out fibrous fabric from the first group.
+It has a loose texture that accompanies blood vessels and nerve endings.
+It separates the internal organs from each other in the chest and abdomen.

 The spine is the basis of the skeleton

-The spine helps to support the back and is a support for soft organs and tissues.
-The spine and rib cage are connected important function: it helps to keep the cavity in the desired position.
+The spine helps support your back and provides support for soft organs and tissues.
+The spine and chest are connected important function: It helps keep the cavity in the desired position.

-It is formed from thirty-two to thirty-four vertebrae, which have holes for passing spinal cord...
-This allows us to protect well the basis of our nervous system.
+It is formed from thirty-two to thirty-four vertebrae, which have openings for the passage spinal cord.
+This allows us to well protect the basis of our nervous system.

-The intervertebral discs are made up of fibrous cartilage that aids in the mobility of the spine.
+Intervertebral discs are made of fibrous cartilage, which promotes spinal mobility.
 An important requirement for it is the ability to bend.
-Thanks to this, it is able to "spring", due to which, impacts, shocks when running and walking are attenuated, protecting the bone marrow from concussions.
+Thanks to this, it is able to “spring”, due to which impacts and jolts during running and walking are damped, protecting the bone marrow from concussions.

-Since the musculoskeletal system consists mostly of bone tissue, knowing its role in the body, the same can be said about the body base and about the chest separately.
-So the functions:
+Since the musculoskeletal system consists mostly of bone tissue, then, knowing its role in the body, the same can be said about the base of the body and about the chest separately.
+So, the functions: